giovannilupi/dotfiles/README.md

 - [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting): fish shell-like syntax highlighting
 - [dirbrowse](https://github.com/giovannilupi/dirbrowse): fast browsing through the directory stack

 The rest of the configuration can be found in the `.zshrc` file.
+I also created an empty `.hushlogin` file in the home directory to disable the autoamtic last login message print when opening a new sesssion.

 ### iTerm2